nosolosoftware/mensario/README.markdown

 ## Sending a message

+To send a message, we need some options:

+* :sender -> Name of who send de message
+* :text -> Content of message
+* :code -> Country code of mobile
+* :phone -> Telephone number to send de message
+* :date -> Ruby Time object with the send date
+* :timezone -> Timezone of the send

+All options are required except ```:date``` and ```:timezone```:

+* If ```:date``` is undefined the message is sent inmediately.
+* If ```:timezone``` is undefined Mensario will use GMT0

+If a message is sent correctly the method return its id.

+An example may be something like this:

+    opts = {
+      :sender => 'Myself'
+      :text => 'My message'
+      :code => 34
+      :phone => 123456789
+      :timezone => 'Europe/Madrid'
+    }

+    Mensario::send_message opts

 ## Get the status of message

+To check the status of a messege we need to use ```Mensario::status``` with id of message that we want to consult.
+All states of a message are in Mensarios API.

 ## Cancel a programmed message

+Only messages whose state is "CMS-PEND" can be cancelled.
+The method ```Mensario::destroy``` cancels them.

 ## Handle errors

 If a request error occurs or the api responds with an error, Mensario throw an exception of type ```MensarioException```.
 Depending on the type of error, there are several exceptions that inherit from ```MensarioException```:

 * ```MensarioApiException```.
 For errors sent by the api.
 Has the property ```status``` that contains the error code returned by Mensario.
+* ```MensarioHttpException```.
+If a problem occurs with the HTTP request.

+# About
+Mensario is a gem developed by [NoSoloSoftware](http://nosolosoftware.biz).

+# License
+Mensario is Copyright 2011 NoSoloSoftware, it is free software.

+Mensario is distributed under GPLv3 license.
+More details can be found at COPYING file.